SAP-samples/teched2025-XP261/exercises/ex1/README.md

 In this exercise, we will import the back-en authorizations to IdDS.
 For this, we will create IPS source and target systems.

 * We will start by creating source systems for importing authorizations in SAP SCI from the SAP S/4 and the BTP subaccount.
 * These authorization will be sent via IPS to the Entra ID tenant in [exercise 2](../ex2/README.md).
-Entra ID is the IdM solution responsible for assignments, therefore we need the SAP authorizations in the Entra ID tenant.
+Entra ID is the IdM solution responsible for centrally managing the assignments, therefore we need the SAP authorizations in the Entra ID tenant.
 For this purpose, we will create a target system that corresponds to Entra ID.
 * We will create another source system for assignment and user provisioning to the SAP solutions
 * Last but not least, we will create target systems for user and groups assignments